oskarsandwall/architecture/README.md

-# OLD STUFF BELOW THIS HEADER
+# MISC STUFF BELOW THIS HEAD WHICH MIGHT BE USEABLE

 So how do you describe things clearly and avoid repetition?
 Part of it has to do with having a **vocabulary** (words, concepts etc) that people can understand.
 When that is done you need to define/decide the key things that are important for a particular business domain and a Way of Working (**WoW**) that fits your organization.